-With an array of activities around gorgeous West Point Lake and throughout town, you’ll find outdoor excursions to entertain you and your travel partner for days.
+With an array of activities around gorgeous West Point Lake and throughout town, you’ll find outdoor excursions to entertain you and your travel partners for days.
 The diverse lake wildlife and typically pleasant fall weather make for a wonderful time soaking up the natural world.
 For the best seat in the house, plan to camp out at one of our many lakeside parks and campgrounds.

 Thanks to the abundance of pine trees surrounding West Point Lake, LaGrange is a hot spot for a variety of bird species.
 Osprey, goldfinches, bald eagles and woodpeckers are just a few on the ever-growing list of birds that frequently visit or call our area home.
 The best time of year for birding on the lake is from October to April.
 Throughout March and April, you may even catch a glimpse of warblers heading north to their nesting grounds.